 Once the candidate is enrolled in DMIN 890, the faculty mentor, faculty reader, and candidate agree upon a date and time for either a live meeting, phone conference, or video conference.
 The oral defense should last approximately one hour.
 The defense should take place at least four weeks prior to the end of the semester to allow the candidate to make any needed corrections to the thesis project.
-The mentor must approve these changes prior to the candidate submitting the thesis project to the Jerry Falwell Library Digital Commons.
+The mentor must approve these changes prior to the candidate submitting the thesis project to the Jerry Falwell Library's Scholarly Communications Department.

-The faculty mentor will not post the grade for DMIN 890 to the registrar until the Library has agreed to publish the thesis project through the Digital Commons.
-Candidates should forward the second e-mail from the Library (indicating the document will be published on the Library's digital commons website) to the faculty mentor.
+The faculty mentor will not post the grade for DMIN 890 to the registrar until the Library has agreed to publish the thesis project through the Scholars Crossing.
+Candidates should forward the acceptance e-mail from the library (indicating the document will be published in the library's institutional repository) to the faculty mentor.
 The mentor will then post the candidate's grade for DMIN 890, thus, completing the degree.